 - Books, reports and other publications not available from Oxy library or inter-library loan

-Students are limited to one Anderson grant for each academic year (September - August)
+Students are limited to one Anderson grant or fellowship per academic year (August - July)

 All work on the project must be completed within the academic year in which the grant is awarded